nejos97/mini-combat-game/README.md

 ## Someone play !!! discover
 ![page d'accueil](https://github.com/nejostar/mini-combat-game/blob/master/asset/image/user1.png)

-when a *Magien* use her magie agains you , you are disable for more time. you can note 'frapper' other personnage
+when a *Magicien* use her magie agains you , you are disable for more time. you can not 'frapper' other personnage

 ## Personnage who **Ensorceller**
 ![page d'accueil](https://github.com/nejostar/mini-combat-game/blob/master/asset/image/user3.png)